agroclim-huaraz/agroclim-huaraz-website/_i18n/en/live.md

  *Daily cycle of precipitation for all periods without data gaps, displaying a clear cycle as well a significant differences along the transect.*

-Data available on acinn-data soon.
-In the meantime, contact [Fabien Maussion](https://fabienmaussion.info) for data access.
+Data available for download on [acinn-data](https://acinn-data.uibk.ac.at/pages/rio-santa-basin-hobo-stations.html).